1. Ana Ng – They Might Be Giants

 now as a teenager, earnestly in a darkened room.
 I was also introduced to what

-might be called progressive psychedelic rock: bands such as Gong, Caravan,
+might be called progressive psychedelic rock: bands like Gong, Caravan,

 Camel, Focus.
 I never really liked this music enough to bother recording any